smartfog/fogflow/doc/en/source/example1.rst

         publish(updateEntity);
     };

-You can take the example Javascript code above as the implementation of your own fog function.
+ Above javascript code example can be taken as the implementation of fog function.
 This example fog function simple writes a fixed entity by calling the "publish" callback function.

 The input parameters of a fog function are predefined and fixed, including: